encryptoday/Fortran/Linear_Algebra/README.md

 # Linear Algebra
-This folder contains basic Fortran programs solving complex problems in Linear Algebra.
+This folder contains Fortran programs solving complex problems in Linear Algebra.

 I am including all the input and output for each program bellow for better understand my programs.